SciML/sciml.ai/_posts/2018-7-5-GSAVariableOrder.md

 Vern6, Vern7, and Sundials CVODE methods.
 Now this method seems to be a new contender in this field.

-## High Stiff Order Exponential Runge-Kutta Methods
+## High Stiff Order Exponential Runge-Kutta and EPIRK Methods

-GSoC student Xingjian Guo (@MSeeker1340) added the `HochOst4` algorithm which is an exponential Runge-Kutta algorithm with stiff order 4.
+GSoC student Xingjian Guo (@MSeeker1340) added the `HochOst4` and `Exp4` algorithms which is an exponential Runge-Kutta algorithm with stiff order 4.
 Unlike other high order ExpRK methods which have issues with order loss when solving a problem with high stiffness, this method retains its order even on this difficult class of problems.
-Note that the classic 4th order exponential integrator, `ETDRK4`, is only stiff order 1 making it perform less effectively than `HochOst4`on the highly stiff PDE discretizations that it was designed for.
-Xingjian is continuing this line of development with adaptive ExpRK methods and the high stiff order EPIRK methods.
+Note that the classic 4th order exponential integrator, `ETDRK4`, is only stiff order 1 making it perform less effectively than `HochOst4` and `Exp4` on the highly stiff PDE discretizations that it was designed for.
+Xingjian is continuing this line of development with adaptive ExpRK methods and more high stiff order EPIRK methods.

 ## Low Order IMEX Methods